LLNL/maestrowf/docs/source/hello_world.rst

     cmd
      A string of commands to be executed by this step.

-There are optional keys which we will cover later on -- but for now, these are the minimum set of requirements.

 The completed "Hello World" specification should now look like the following: